bansalmit02/DummyLibraryManagement/README.md

 # Dummy Library Mangement

-## col362 project IIT DELHI
+## Project, IIT DELHI

-Using Flask Web Application Framework for backend and PSQL for database.
+We created a Database Management System using **Flask** Web Application Framework for backend and **PSQL** for database.

-**psycopg2** for connecting backend to database.
-We had to do raw query that's why we are using this package.
+**psycopg2** is used for connecting backend to database (We had to do raw query that's why using this package)

 **First create database and then run
 ```\i createtable```
 file for creating all the table or schema in your psql database**

 **Following things are required before running this library management.**
-1. First create python3 virtual environment and activatae
+1. First create python3 virtual environment and activate
-2. then run requirements.txt
+2. Then run requirements.txt
 ```
    $pip install -r requiremnts.txt